In this article

 Frequently Asked Questions

 A resident annual fishing license costs $19.
 Nonresidents pay $40 annually.
-Add $10 resident or $16 nonresident for the trout stamp, plus a conservation stamp.
+Add the trout stamp if you fish trout waters, plus a conservation stamp.

 No. Anglers under age 15 fish free in West Virginia.
 They must still follow all WVDNR bag limits, size limits, and seasons when keeping fish.